Disability Resource Center

 Established in 1992, the Disability Resource Center (DRC) is the department within the University responsible for providing students with disabilities the necessary support to successfully complete their education and participate in activities available to all students.
 Home to a dedicated group of professionals, the Disability Resource Center is committed to making a difference in the lives of its students.
 Through a collaborative effort, the staff facilitates full participation in all University programs and activities.

-The Center serves students from offices located at University Park and Biscayne Bay campuses and provides a full range of services and programs to students with disabilities.
-The University Disability Resource Center, in conjunction with the FIU Law’s Office of Student Services, provide and facilitate accommodations required because of a documented disability.
+The Center serves students from offices located at the MMC and BBC campuses, and provides a full range of services and programs to students with disabilities.

 Upon acceptance to FIU Law, students with disabilities should contact the Disability Resource Center (DRC) and FIU Law’s Office of Student Services.
 Students should not assume that because their application to law school indicates the presence of a disability that this information is known to the Disability Resource Center.
 Early disclosure is essential to allow sufficient time for review, approval, and implementation of accommodations.